kumaraswins/angular-material-app/README.md

 Topics Covered :

-1. Angular Material Design Base App
+1. Angular Material Design Base App.

+2. Custom Directives and passing objects to the custom created directive.

-2. Route Provider concepts
+3. Route Provider concepts

-3. Form validation and form implementation
+4. Form validation and form implementation

-4. Getting the data from local json via HTTP service (GET) and populating in the form without server.
+5. Getting the data from local json via HTTP service (GET) and populating in the form without server.

-5. Custom service
+6. Custom service

-6. Passing the data between the controllers.
+7. Passing the data between the controllers.

-7. Angular maeterial theming configuration
+8. Angular maeterial theming configuration

-8. Adding icons to your nav bar
+9. Adding icons to your nav bar

-9. Responsive design
+10. Responsive design